DitroniX/IPEM-S3-AI-ESP32-S3-IoT-Ethernet-Mains-Power-Energy-Monitor/README.md

 ## **Purchase**

-Availability for purchase (Back Order), in Shop.
-Delivery scheduled August 2026
+Availability for purchase (Pre-Order), in Shop.
+Delivery scheduled late August 2026

 * DitroniX Shop - You may also pre-order, and order, via the http://ditronix.net